jundalisay/superb/content/en/social/economics/last-capitalist.md

 In a [previous post](/social/supersociology/precrisis-years), we mentioned that our model designated 2019 as the start of the crisis years which will be a general economic downturn culminating as a global stagflation.

-This period will be a time for mentality change specifically with thecapitalist system which is really just the perfection of the old mercantile system.
-Capitalism 'arbitrages' equity while mercantilism 'arbitrages' commodities.
+This period will lead to a change in mentality, specifically with the capitalist system, which is really just the old mercantile system in a perfected form.
+The main difference is that [Capitalism 'arbitrages' equity while mercantilism 'arbitrages' commodities](/social/economics/capitalism).

 ## First, Some History..

-The mercantile system was created when paper money and paper instruments were invented by the Dutch in the 17th century, who got the idea from the Jews.
+The mercantile system was created when paper money and paper instruments were invented by the Dutch in the 17th century.
+The Dutch got the idea from the moneylending Jews.

 ![Dutch mercantilism](https://sorasystem.sirv.com/graphics/dutch.jpg)

-According to Montesquieu, it began when the French kings drove the Jews out of France but kept Jewish wealth inside France in the 14th century, notably in 1394.
-So, the Jews moved to Milan and invented cheques(letters of exchange) which they gave to foreign businessmen which let those businessmen claim (or ‘encash’) the Jews’ wealth stuck in France to get around French laws and continue their own business.
+According to Montesquieu, it began in the 14th century, notably in 1394 when the French kings drove the Jews out of France but kept the wealth of the Jews inside of France.
+- The Jews moved to Milan and invented cheques (letters of exchange) which they gave to foreign businessmen
+- Those businessmen then claimed (or ‘encashed’) that Jewish wealth stuck in France in order to get around French laws and continue their own business.

 Milan is close to Venice which traded with Asia through Constantinople.

 When Constantinople fell in 1453 to the Muslims, the Venetians (and the Jews) moved to Spain and Portugal which were looking for an ocean route to Asia.
-The Jews were then expelled from Spain and Portugal notably in 1497 and 1540.
+- The Jews were then expelled from Spain and Portugal notably in 1497 and 1540.

 Some moved to Amsterdam which seemed to be the only major European country that allowed Jews (probably in the same way that nowadays they allow drugs and prostitution which are banned in other European countries).

-From there, they spread their financial paper inventions, which probably influenced the first stock certificates issued by the Dutch East India Company which created the first commercial corporation in 1602 (In contrast, the British East India company started as a private regulated company).
+- From Amsterdam, they spread their financial paper inventions.
+- Such inventions probably influenced the first stock certificates issued by the Dutch East India Company which created the first commercial corporation in 1602 (In contrast, the British East India company started as a private regulated company).

-Those value-carrying papers now manifest as the fiat dollars of the United States and term sheets and stock certificates of corporations.
+Those value-carrying papers now manifest as:
+- the fiat dollars of the United States and
+- the term sheets and stock certificates of corporations

 Capitalists then and now use these papers to control the work of people to execute their grand plans.

 In the 17th century, those grand plans were the monopoly of the commodities trade and grabbing land from natives, called colonialism.

 In the 21st century, it manifests as:
 - the ownership of too-big-to-fail global companies which monopolize the buying and selling of goods and services
 - the privatization of utilities, which force people to pay more for electricity, water, and telecoms while giving a guaranteed profits to investors